FailAcademy/learning/wdp-vancouver/_slides/week-08/04-components-directives-forms.md

 <input ngControl="age" type="number" required>
 ```

-These input controls tell Angular which inputs in the markup it should pay attention to.
-the attribute values we assign ( `="name"`, `="age"`) will become properties on the `#arrivalForm` object.
 These properties are objects, and they contain information about the state of the input.
 This is how we'll check for the input's validity.

 ---

-#Input Controls
+# Input Controls

-Once we've told Angular which inputs to control, it will add and remove specific classes.
+Once we've told Angular which inputs to control, it will add and remove specific classes:

 ```html
 <input ngControl="name" type="text" required>
 ```

-In the case of our inputs.
-They are invalid if they are empty.
-Angular reads the `required` attribute and takes
+In the case of our inputs, they are invalid if they are empty.
+Angular reads the `required` attribute and takes action.
-action.

-'Inspect element' on the form inputs in your browser.
+"Inspect element" on the form inputs in your browser.
 Observe classes being added and removed as you type into the inputs!

-What are some of the class names being added and removed?
+*What are some of the class names being added and removed?*

 ---

-#Binding Model Data
+# Binding Model Data

-We're now ready to (finally) bind the model data we assigned in our Component Class
-to the form we created.
+We're now ready to (finally) bind the model data we assigned in our Component Class to the form we created.
 To do this we'll use another attribute directve: `[(ngModel)]`

 ```html
 <input [(ngModel)]="colonist.name" ngControl="name" ... >
 ```

 Here we **bind** the value of the input to our colonist model!!
-WHen the user enters
-some input, the model property will update with that value!
-2-Way data-binding at work!
+When the user enters some input, the model property will update with that value.
+Two-ay data-binding at work!

 ---

 # Exercise 2

 Bind the other inputs in the form.
 To see the model properties as they are updated,
-add `{% raw %}{{ colonist.name }}{% endraw %}` ...etc to your template.
-You should see the values update as you type!
+add `{% raw %}{{ colonist.name }}{% endraw %}`, etc. to your template.
+You should see the values update as you type.
 ---

-#Select Menus
+# Select Menus

 There is more than one way to manipulate the value of a select menu in Angular.
 We'll use the [simplest method](https://egghead.io/lessons/angular-2-build-a-select-dropdown-with-ngfor-in-angular-2).

 First add the model binding:
 ```html
 <select [(ngModel)]="colonist.job_id">
 ```

-We know that the data contract requires that we send only the id
-of the job we want to assign to the new Colonist, so we'll bind to that property!
+We know that the data contract requires that we send only the `id` of the job we want to assign to the new Colonist, so we'll bind to that property.

 ---

-#Select Menus
+# Select Menus

 Next, add an option to represent 'no occupation selected'.
-For this we'll use the
-'String Constant' we created earlier.
+For this we'll use the **String Constant** we created earlier.

 ```html
 <select [(ngModel)]="colonist.job_id">
 	<option value="NO_OCCUPATION_SELECTED"> ... </option>
 </select>
 ```

 This will populate our Colonist class with the value contained in the String Constant.
 We'll check if the Colonist model has this value to determine if the user has selected a job.

 This is how we will validate this input.

 ---

-#Select Menus
+# Select Menus

-Finally, create an option element for each job, using the data we retrieved from the API!
+Finally, create an option element for each job, using the data we retrieved from the API:

 ```html
 <select [(ngModel)]="colonist.job_id">